Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Efficiency-Disparity tradeoff: counterfactual simulations

-Second, we construct markets from the pool of borrowers.
-A policy determines $h(\eta_{i}, male_{i}, smile_{i}, body-shot_{i})$, the probability that a borrower in a pool appears in the market.
+\paragraph{Market outcomes.} To determine market outcomes, we simulate markets and choices by lenders.
+Based on the distribution of outcomes, we compute disparity and efficiency metrics.
+Each simulation proceeds in three steps: first, we simulate the pool of borrowers.
+Then, we construct markets from the pool of borrowers.
+A policy determines $h(\eta_{i}, type{i}, style_{i})$, the probability that a borrower in a pool appears in the market.
 A market is constructed per lender.
 This means that in one simulation there is one pool of borrowers, from which borrowers are sampled for each lender.

-Finally, we simulate lenders' preferences and their choices as described in Equation \ref{util_max}.
-We perform 50 simulations of 500 lenders' choices for each policy.
-We use the outcomes to compute our metrics of fairness and efficiency.
+Finally, we simulate lenders' preferences, their entry decisions and their choices..
+We perform 100 simulations of 2000 lenders' choices for each policy.
+We use the outcomes to compute our metrics of disparity and efficiency.
 We consider all borrowers in the pool, irrespective of whether they were shown to lenders or not.
-Appendix \ref{algo_cf} presents the algorithm that we used.
+Appendix \ref{algo_cf} presents the algorithm that we used.\footnote{In this analysis, we assume that lenders' preferences are stable across different platform policies.
+In Appendix \ref{coef_stability}, we exploit a natural experiment in the form of Kiva landing page redesign to provide support of this assumption.
+The website redesign introduced borrowers categories in place of a list where all borrowers would be displayed together.
+We find that the impact of smile on cash per day was similar before and after the website redesign; the difference is not statistically significant.}